mavrick01/garagedoorrelay/README.md

 For the homebridge-mqtt,  I created the garagedoor node using the example in https://github.com/cflurin/homebridge-mqtt/wiki/garageport

-Note: I've not changed the node name from SONOFF, in the future I may setup some global/flow based variable, but for now be aware you need to change the names of the node as you see fit.
+Note: I've named the node GarageDoor and send the LED messages on GarageLED.